NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/RefreshAFewSelectedSlicerTrainingMaterialsForAMoreRecentVersionOfSlicer/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

 1. Review what changed in recent Slicer versions, that involves the selected tutorials, and do the screenshots.
-Also, begin refreshing the presentations
+Also, begin refreshing the presentations.

 ## Progress and Next Steps

 <!-- Update this section as you make progress, describing of what you have ACTUALLY DONE.
      If there are specific steps that you could not complete then you can describe them here, too. -->

-1. Describe specific steps you **have actually done**.
+1. Redid the whole 3D printing material, brought it up-to-date, created screenshots, explored new ways to do things in Slicer (right-click menus, enhancements in the Data module, etc), and added these to the tutorial.

 # Illustrations